CAUT Policy Statement

 No disciplinary investigation or action may be based on unattributed or anonymous complaints or information, or upon any information that has not been communicated in a timely fashion and in writing to the academic staff member.
 No external report or review by any agent may be the basis of a decision to discipline a staff member.

-Discipline shall be consistent with the principles of progressive discipline, is grievable on both procedural and substantive grounds, and is subject to arbitration.
+Discipline shall be consistent with the principles of progressive discipline, grievable on both procedural and substantive grounds, and subject to arbitration.
+No discipline shall result from an academic staff member exercising their academic freedom.

 1 See Policy Statement on the Nature of Academic Work.